 Mississippi Drug Abuse Facts

-Mississipi local authorities have been concerned with the illegal drug activity gong in and out of the state for several years.
-Due to its many elaborate interstate highways, numerous sea ports, rail and air systems, it facilitates drug movement from the Southern/Mexico area and Gulf ports to the midwest and eastern regions of the United states.
+Mississipi local authorities have been concerned with the illegal drug activity going in and out of the state for several years.
+Due to its many elaborate interstate highways, numerous seaports, rail, and air systems, it facilitates drug movement from the Southern/Mexico area and Gulf ports to the midwest and eastern regions of the United States.

 Cocaine is the major drug problem in Mississippi, as it is found to be anywhere in the state from the heavily populated areas all the way into the small rural areas.
-A high percentage of the crimes in Mississippi are associated to cocaine or crack consumption or distribution.
-The bulk of the powdered cocaine is distributed and controlled by Mexican and Colombian drug trafficking organizations, primarily utilising private and commercial transportation on major state highways to faciliate smuggling.
-Street gangs and dealers within the state convert most of the powdered cocaine into crack cocaine for street level sale.
+A high percentage of the crimes in Mississippi are associated with cocaine or crack consumption or distribution.
+The bulk of powdered cocaine is distributed and controlled by Mexican and Colombian drug trafficking organizations, primarily utilizing private and commercial transportation on major state highways to facilitate smuggling.
+Street gangs and dealers within the state convert most of the powdered cocaine into crack cocaine for street-level sales.

 Methamphetamine is a rapidly growing trend and problem in Mississippi.
-Since methamphetamine is cheaper and the effects last longer, it is starting to replace crack in some part of Mississippi.
-The local production and consumption bring about violence and damage to the environment.
-While the local production of methamphetamine is for consumption within the state, a bulk of the drug's availability is due to the production and trafficking stemming from Mexico, and transported via the Southwestern states.
+Since methamphetamine is cheaper and the effects last longer, it is starting to replace crack in some parts of Mississippi.
+The local production